$\omega$-Regular Energy Problems: Energy Büchi Problems in Finite Weighted Automata

 That is, we split the states of $A$ into levels $\{1,\dotsc, k\}$.
 At level $i$, the same transitions exist as in $A$, except those colored with $m_i$; seeing such a transition puts us into level $i+1$, or $1$ if $i=k$.
 In the latter case, the transition in $\bar{A}$ is colored by its only color $m_a$.
+For succinctness we call such transitions back-edges, since they loop back to the first level of the degeneralization and have a key role in our algorithm.
 Intuitively, this preserves the language as we are sure that all colors of the original automaton $A$ have been seen:

-\begin{lemma} For any $c\in \Nat$, $A$ admits a Büchi accepted $c$-feasible run iff $\bar{A}$ does. \end{lemma}
+\begin{lemma} For any $c,b\in \Nat$, $A$ admits a Büchi accepted $(c,b)$-feasible run iff $\bar{A}$ does. \end{lemma}